Catholic schools, as articulated in the Ontario Catholic School Graduate Expectations promote a unique vision of the learner as growing to be:

 - Maintain consistent standards of behaviour for all students;

 - Demonstrate respect for all students, staff, parents, volunteers, and the members of the school community;

 - Prepare students for the full responsibilities of citizenship as outlined in the Catholic Graduate Expectations.

 Parents play an important role in the education of their children, and can support the efforts of school staff in maintaining a safe and respectful learning environment for all students.
 Parents fulfill their role when they:

-- show an active interest in the child’s school work and progress;
+- Have active interest in the child’s school work and progress;

 Police are essential partners in making our schools and communities safer.
 Police investigate incidents in accordance with the protocol developed with the local school board.
 These protocols are based on a provincial model developed by the Ministry of the Solicitor General and the Ministry of Education.

 Progressive discipline is a non-punitive, whole-school approach that uses a continuum of corrective and supportive interventions, supports and consequences to address inappropriate behaviour and to build upon strategies that promote positive behaviours.
 Consequences include learning opportunities for reinforcing positive behaviour and assisting pupils to make good choices.
 The range of interventions, supports, and consequences used by the Board and all schools must be clear and developmentally appropriate.
 For pupils with special education and/or disability related needs, interventions, supports and consequences must be consistent with the expectations in the student’s IEP and/or his/her demonstrated abilities.
 Appropriate action must consistently be taken by schools to address behaviours that are contrary to provincial and Board Codes of Conduct.

 The Board, and school administrators, must consider all mitigating and other factors, as required by the Education Act and as set out in Ontario Regulation 472/07.
 Progressive discipline may also include early and/or ongoing intervention strategies, such as: